Range query (computer science): Median

 is in A.high.
 Then $t=l-m$.
 The total cost for any query, without considering the partitioning part, is $\log n$ since at most $\log n$ recursion calls are done and only a constant number of operations are performed in each of them (to get the value of t fractional cascading should be used).

-If a linear algorithm to find the medians is used, the total cost of preprocessing for k range median queries is $n\log k$.
+If a linear algorithm to find the medians is used, the total cost of pre-processing for k range median queries is $n\log k$.
 The algorithm can also be modified to solve the online version of the problem.